iShape-Swift/iShapeTriangulation/README.md

 💡 Fast O(n*log(n)) algorithm based on "Triangulation of monotone polygons"

+💡 All code is written to suit "Data Oriented Design".
+No reference type like class, just structs.

 💡 Supports polygons with holes

 💡 Supports plain and Delaunay triangulation